Karlo-Hosting/JavaDemoBot/README.md

 ```
 <em>Here you are creating an variable for the Connection to the Discord API</em>

-26. Press emter and write main and press enter to use the suggestion.
+26. Press enter and write main and press enter to use the suggestion.
 Now it should look like this:
 ```java
   package com.karlohosting.demobot;